Smarty-Pants-Inc/botpack/SPEC.md

 ### 12.3 Security gating for MCP

 * Any `command/args` server implies capability `exec = true`.
-* Botyard must not materialize those servers into target config unless trusted (see §13).
+* Botpack must not materialize those servers into target config unless trusted (see §13).

 ---